How to paint faster, 15 tips to speed up your painting process so you can produce more art in a shorter time frame.

 Avoid making beginner mistakes

-Learn to avoid making typical beginner mistakes whilst painting to improve and speed up your painting process.
+Learn to avoid making typical beginner mistakes whilst painting to improve art skills and speed up your painting process.
 That way, you’ll spend less time correcting mistakes and more time painting intentionally.
 Plus you’ll be much happier with the results!

 Learn to mix colours accurately by neutralising colours.
 Portray realistic value transitions and mix transitional tones to create smooth gradations between elements.